nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/1AO6FFBlE4Y/index.md

 ---
 title: The Hidden Costs of Poor Quality Code—and How to Turn It Into a Superpower
+description: Discover the hidden costs of poor-quality code with Martin Hinshelwood.
+Learn how investing in quality boosts productivity and protects your brand.
 date: 2024-11-19T09:58:28Z
 videoId: 1AO6FFBlE4Y
 url: /resources/videos/:slug